hmslima/sambahsacompletegrammar/sambahsa.md

 **This morning –** Todeghern

-A verb that indicates a period of time spent can be made per the prefix (u)per-.
+A verb that indicates a period of spent time can be made per the prefix (u)per-.

 **Passe ad upernocte in mien dom – **spend the night in my house

 **Uperdienam in id farm –** we spent the day in the farm

-There the translations for “tomorrow, “yesterday and their variations:
+There the translations for “tomorrow, “yesterday" and their variations:

 **Tomorrow –** cras